 19. Project Coordination: Whether it’s a large-scale office project, a marketing surge, a company merger, or a rebranding, offering your unique skills as a coordinator could be a lucrative, fast-paced small business option.
 You can reach out to individual businesses, or look for opportunities online through freelance sites like Upwork and Fiverr.

 20. Personnel Coordination and Interviewer: Often, businesses may have outside human resource departments to ensure unbiased representation and help.
 Interviewing prospective employees goes hand in hand with that.
-In starting your own outside HR, you would have the chance to work with multiple companies, or simply with one, if you want to keep your small business small.
+In starting your own HR outsourcing business, you would have the chance to work with multiple companies, or simply with one, if you want to keep your small business small.
+Whichever mode you want to go with, have an HR logo to go with your startup to ensure clients understand you provide a professional service.

 Image Source: iStock.com/djiledesign